geeksforsocialchange/gfsc-v2/_posts/2022-03-22-rafft-design-blog.md

 So, on the brink of the demolition proceedings, FCHO saw an opportunity to do some real outreach and get closer relationships with their customers.
 We worked with them to apply for funding from the National Lottery Heritage Fund that would expand that work into a hyperlocal digital history project.

 FCHO bought together key local stakeholders from Oldham Archives, the Colosseum Theatre, and OL1 Oldham community group.
-Through the magic of the GFSC collective, [Colleen Morgan](https://colleen-morgan.com/) (part of the [Black Trowel Anarchist Archeology Collective](https://blacktrowelcollective.wordpress.com/)) recruited her MA student Sam Benbow to help us navigate this tricky project as part of her dissertation research.
+Through the magic of the GFSC collective, [Colleen Morgan](https://colleen-morgan.com/) (part of the [Anarchist Archaeologist Black Trowel Collective](https://blacktrowelcollective.wordpress.com/)) recruited MA student Sam Benbow to help us navigate this tricky project as part of her dissertation research.

 ## Gathering data